 The point is that we can keep shipping costs low and our carbon impact very small.
 We purchase our average bus at 10 years old with 150,000 miles for about $7500.
 We run them for another 150,000 miles and still are able to sell them for about $3000.
 How is that for low cost delivery service and for keeping our carbon footprint small?

 I learned the system from Joel Salatin in December 2008 and we started our first location at Yardley PA in March 2009.
 We've refined the system quite a bit since then.
 Every year gets smoother and easier for us and our customers.
 We are all learning!

-Yes, please bring a cooler.
+Yes, please bring a cooler or an insulated shopping bag.
 (Unless, of course you live 5-10 minutes from the pickup location and will be going straight home...then you'll have to decide.)
 The cooler that we use to deliver your food needs to go back with our truck.

 Actually there is no need to bring ice.
 We pack your order in ice at the farm so you simply transfer the ice from our cooler to yours.
 If you need extra ice, there is usually plenty available at the pickup location because some families who live near the location don't need the ice that was with their order.

 Absolutely!
 At least 5-10 minutes early is fine.
 That is so much better than arriving late.
 Folks who are regularly late we put on a 'Do Not Smile At' list.
 So if you'd really like your farmer to smile and be happy... be on time or early. :) (Seriously we don't have such a thing as a "Do Not Smile At" list.
 I'm just kidding... but please don't tempt me to make one!)